Ace7codes/Weather-web-app/README.md

 ## Weather Web App
-This is a weather web application made with HTML,CSS, Javascript and a weather Api for handling request for weather data by city
+This is a weather web application made with HTML,CSS, Javascript and OpenweatherMap Api for handling request for weather data by city